D-Pow/dotfiles/linux/other_dotfiles/To do after installing Linux.md

 * Grub Customizer details
     - Generally, this should be redone by hand, but in case the entries are missing/confusing, the settings are pasted here.
+    - **Note**: `savedefault` is required in entries to allow "Boot previously booted entry" to work.
+It's usually automatically added to `/boot/grub/grub.cfg` in Linux entries, but not Windows.
+In either case, add it manually if it doesn't exist.
     - `General settings`
         + Default entry
             * Previously booted entry